How long is the course?

 What will I study?

-In this unit you will have the opportunity to apply your practical skills in direct handling and management of animals and to understand the relationship between husbandry and disease prevention in a range of routine and non-routine situations.
+In this module you will have the opportunity to apply your practical skills in direct handling and management of animals and to understand the relationship between husbandry and disease prevention.

 Anatomy and Physiology